International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 ### 2.3 Authorization

-All requests should use the `Authorizartion` header to include an authorization token.
+All requests should use the `Authorization` header to include an authorization token.
 The semantics of such tokens are not part of this specification.
 The `Authorization` HTTP header is optional if the connector does not require authorization.

 ### 2.4 The provider `transfers` resource